What Are Adjuvants?

 Saponin adjuvants have been studied in human clinical trials for decades in infectious disease and oncology applications.
 They are widely recognized as potent stimulators of the immune system; however, their development has been limited by a high level of adverse events after vaccination.
 Some saponin-adjuvanted vaccines are associated with more local (redness, swelling, and pain at the injection site) and systematic (fever, chills, and body aches) reactions than those with other adjuvants or non-adjuvanted vaccines.

-Saponin adjuvants alone are critical components in vaccines in clinical development for COVID-19, flu and malaria, and the combination adjuvant AS01 is found in vaccines for herpes zoster, malaria, and tuberculosis.
+Saponin adjuvants alone are critical components in vaccines in clinical development for COVID-19, flu and malaria, and the combination adjuvant AS01 is found in vaccines for shingles, malaria, and tuberculosis.